Giskard-AI/giskard-hub/script-docs/hub/ui/annotate.rst

 String Matching Check
 ---------------------

-Check whether the given keyword or sentence is present in the model answer.
+Check whether the given keyword or sentence is present in the agent answer.

 .. admonition:: Example